papundekel/PPpackage/README.md

 ## Architecture

 The application is highly modular.
-It is divided into the meta-manager part and many modules.
+It is divided into the meta-manager part and multiple different modules.
 The meta-manager is a driver which communicates with the modules.
 The modules implement the actual package managers' behavior.

 The different types of modules are: